tartiflette/tartiflette-asgi/README.md

 ## Usage

-You can use the `TartifletteApp` ASGI application with any ASGI web framework.
+This package provides `TartifletteApp`, an ASGI3-compliant application.
+You can use it with any ASGI web framework, such as Starlette, Bocadillo or FastAPI.

-For example, you can use [Starlette], which comes installed along with `tartiflette-asgi`:
+For example, here’s how to use it with [Starlette], which comes installed with `tartiflette-asgi`:

 [starlette]: https://www.starlette.io